Tracking List: MAC 2026 - Property & Personal Property Tax

 This bill repeals this language.
 Political subdivisions are no longer required to compare revenues generated by multiple levies to a single-rate baseline or to adjust multiple levies based on a single-rate baseline.

-The bill requires that when voters in a political subdivision pass a tax rate increase, the political subdivision must use the current tax rate ceiling and the increase approved by the voters in establishing the rates of levy for the tax year immediately following the election.
+This bill requires that, when voters in a political subdivision pass a tax rate increase, the political subdivision must use the current tax rate ceiling and the increase approved by the voters in establishing the rates of levy for the tax year immediately following the election.
 If the assessed valuation of real property in a political subdivision sees a reduction in value in the tax year immediately following the election, the political subdivision can raise its tax rates so that the revenue received from the local real property tax rates equals the amount the political subdivision would have received from the increased rates of levy had there been no reduction in the assessed valuation of real property in the political subdivision.
-In the event of an increased tax rate ceiling, the rate must be revenue neutral as required in Article X, Section 22 of the Constitution of Missouri (137.073).
+In the event of an increased tax rate ceiling, the rate must be revenue neutral as required in Article X, Section 22 of the Constitution of Missouri.
+(Section 137.073, RSMo).

-As it relates to setting property tax rates, the bill repeals mention of a single property tax rate and replaces the language with that relating to multiple tax rates (137.079).
+As it relates to setting property tax rates, the bill repeals the single property tax rate and replaces the language with that relating to multiple tax rates (Section 137.079, RSMo).

-This bill provides that before any assessor may increase the assessed valuation of any parcel of utility, industrial, commercial, railroad, or other real property by more than 15% since the last assessment, the assessor must conduct a physical inspection of the property.
+The bill provides that, before any assessor may increase the assessed valuation of any parcel of utility, industrial, commercial, railroad, or other real property by more than 15% since the last assessment, the assessor must conduct a physical inspection of the property.

-The bill requires that, beginning January 1, 2027, each county and city not within a county will determine the assessed valuation, set and revise rates of levy, and make adjustments to current levies for each subclass of real property, individually, and personal property, in the aggregate (137.115).
+The bill requires that, beginning January 1, 2027, each county and city not within a county must determine the assessed valuation, set and revise rates of levy, and make adjustments to current levies for each subclass of real property, individually, and for personal property, in the aggregate (Section 137.115, RSMo).

 Currently, no school district can receive more state aid for its education program than it received per weighted average daily attendance for the school year 2005-06 from the foundation formula, unless it has an operating levy for school purposes of not less than $2.75.
-The bill changes the operating levy floor to receive certain state aid to $1.50 beginning the 2026-27 school year (163.021).
+This bill changes the operating levy floor to receive certain state aid to $2.20 beginning the 2026-27 school year.
+For school districts that imposed a levy of $2.75 in 2026, their maximum levy must be $2.75 in 2027.
+After 2027, these school districts must set their levy as provided by the Missouri Constitution (Section 163.021, RSMo).

 This bill contains a severability clause.